 The filling comes together quickly.
 I prepped the pork by butterflying it length-wise.
 Cut a long slit along the length of the tenderloin leaving about a quarter of an inch so you can open it like a book.
 I used a meat mallet to pound the pork tenderloin thin so the tender meat would cook evenly.

-Since moving to the South, we've discovered just how much we prefer Smithfield Pork above all other brands.
-I love that it is a product of the USA and is a natural pork that is just minimally processed.
-I'm not a big fan of the pre-marinated flavors of pork tenderloin our local grocery store carries, and I love that Smithfield offers a plain version right in the fresh meat section so we can spice it up to our own tastes.
-With Smithfield Prime Fresh Pork, not all pork is created equal.
+I'm not a big fan of the pre-marinated flavors of pork tenderloin our local grocery store carries, and I love hunting down a plain version so we can spice it up to our own tastes.

 The tender pork pairs so well with the creamy blue cheese and tangy cranberries.
 The pecans give it a nice salty crunch.
 While the dish baked in the oven, I prepared a simple green salad and heated up prepared mashed sweet potatoes to keep everything easy for the weeknight I served it.

 If you wanted to go really fancy, you could serve it alongside my favorite sweet potato side dish.
 I often have a prepared pan of them in our freezer after splitting half of the Thanksgiving batch for later!

 If you know your evening is going to be super crazy, you can easily prep this recipe ahead of time.
 Just make the filling, stuff the pork tenderloins, and have them ready to go in your fridge.
 Simply sauté and bake when dinnertime comes.
 Having my holiday dinner entree already prepared means I've got more time to spend with our guests and my family.

 - 1 package Smithfield Prime Fresh Pork Tenderloin

 - 1 clove garlic, minced

 - 1 cup blue cheese crumbles